timmywil/panzoom/README.md

 - HTML elements default to '50% 50%'.
 - SVG elements default to '0 0'.

 2\.
-I am using Panzoom with an `<object>` tag.
-It zooms but does not pan. [example](https://codepen.io/timmywil/pen/qNpykA)
+I am using Panzoom with an `<object>` tag and it's not working.
+What's wrong?

 Object elements can eat up events, making it so they never reach Panzoom.
 To fix this, disable pointer events (`pointer-events: none`) on the `<object>` tag and call Panzoom using a wrapper.

 3\.
 My links aren't working!
 How do I enable an anchor within a panzoom element?

 Add class `options.clickableClass` (default is `"clickable"`) to whatever element you want to be clickable.
 Panzoom will check for this class before handling the event.
-You can also call `event.stopImmediatePropagation()` in an event handler on the clickable element.
+Alternatively, call `event.stopImmediatePropagation()` in an event handler on the clickable element.

 ---